Head Coach of Men’s Hockey

-St. Norbert won the NCAA title in 2012, ending the season with an impressive 14-1-1 finish to cap off its third “Run for the Roses.”
-The Green Knights dispatched No. 1-ranked Norwich and No. 3-rated Oswego State both by 4-1 scores at the Frozen Four in Lake Placid, N.Y., to lock up the title.
+St. Norbert’s won its third national championship in 2012, a season that concluded with an impressive 14-1-1 finish.
+The Green Knights dispatched No. 1-ranked Norwich and No. 3-rated Oswego State both by 4-1 scores at the Frozen Four in Lake Placid, N.Y., to lock up the title and finish 21-5-5.

-Over the past 15 seasons, St. Norbert has registered an outstanding 403-83-38 ledger that includes 13 NCHA regular-season championships and 11 NCHA Peters Cup Playoff titles.
-Coghlin’s team has been especially tough to beat at home since moving into the Cornerstone Community Center in 2000, going a robust 179-21-11 on home ice during the 13 years the Green Knights have occupied the building.
+Over the past 18 seasons, St. Norbert has registered an outstanding 431-86-39 ledger which includes 14 NCHA regular-season championships and 12 NCHA Peters Cup Playoff titles.
+Coghlin’s teams have been especially tough to beat at home since moving into the Cornerstone Community Center in 2000, going a robust 194-23-11 on home ice during the 14 years the Green Knights have occupied the building.
+St. Norbert also set a school-record 37-game overall unbeaten streak spanning 13 months from the 2007-08 and 2008-09 seasons.

-Named St. Norbert’s third varsity head coach on May 26, 1993, Coghlin immediately went to work, laying the foundation for future success.
+Named St. Norbert’s third varsity head coach on May 26, 1993, Coghlin immediately went to work into laying the foundation for future success.

 St. Norbert fashioned a 27-6 record in 1997-98 while winning a second consecutive NCHA championship.
 The Green Knights had five one-goal losses that season and the other game by just two goals.
 St. Norbert finished the hat trick in 1998-99, again winning the NCHA regular-season and playoff titles.